Navigation

 Setting the Dates

 There are two date settings in 'Transiting Aspects'.
-One for the birth date, and one for the date to show information on.
-Initially you cannot change the later setting because the option to use the phones clock is set.
-There is a checkbox further down the page that can change this, allowing you to set a custom date.
+One for the birth date and one for the date to show information on.
+Initially you cannot change the later setting because the option to use the phone's clock is set.
+There is a checkbox further down the page that can change this option and allow you to set a custom date.

 29-JUN-2008.

-Now press 'select' to enter the editing state.
-You will notice that the highlighted area changes so that just the first part of the date, the first digit of the day of the month is now highlighted, eg;
+Now press 'select' to begin the editing.
+You will notice that the highlighted area changes so that just the first part of the date, the first digit of the day of the month is now highlighted, eg:

 29-JUN-2008.